Kunoichi (TV series): Stages

 Kunoichi is composed of four stages, with the exception of the 1st, 2nd and 9th Competitions which consisted of only three stages each.
 Competitors must complete a stage in order to continue to the next stage.
-In the 9th competitions, the First and Second Stage were renamed to the RED and BLUE Stage respectively.
-Then, in the 10th competitions, the new Third Stage was renamed the BLACK Stage thus returned to a 4-stage format.
+In the 9th competition, the First and Second Stage were renamed to the RED and BLUE Stage respectively.
+Then, in the 10th competition, the new Third Stage was renamed the BLACK Stage thus returned to a 4-stage format.
+In the 12th competition, the first 3 stages returned to former names 1st Stage, 2nd Stage and 3rd Stage instead of RED, BLUE and BLACK Stage but still only used course theme.